Chair: Professor Hinnefeld

 286, 381-384.
 Independent Study.

 288, 386-388.
 English Internship.
 Practical field experience in writing for mass media, business, industry, or nonprofits.
 Designed in consultation with director of internship program and field supervisor.
 By arrangement.
-Prerequisites: Junior or senior standing; for 288: 211 or 212; for 386-388: 211 or 212, plus one additional English course.
+Prerequisites: Junior or senior standing; for 288: 200-level writing course approved by the English major advisor or English Dept. Chair; for 386-388: 200-level writing course approved by the English major advisor or English Dept. Chair; plus one additional English course.